wp-plugins/progress-bar/readme.txt

 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=AWM2TG
 Tags: progress bar, css3, progress, shortcode
 Requires at least: 2.8
-Tested up to: 3.5
+Tested up to: 3.6
-Stable tag: 1.0.4
+Stable tag: 1.1

 a simple progress bar shortcode that can be styled with CSS

 == Description ==

 This plugin does one thing: it creates a simple (but nice-looking) CSS3 progress bar that you can style with your own CSS and use wherever you want with a simple shortcode.
+Now with support for custom colors and gradients.

 To add a progress bar to a post or a page, simply use this shortcode: